Guz-Ali/Dem-Profits/README.md

 Since our maximum profit will be at MR=MC, turn this into a function.
 MR-MC=0

-Using NEWTON'S THEOREM of Finding Roots, find the root.
+Using NEWTON'S METHOD of Finding Roots, find the root.
 What we find here is the number of products. (our x number in the function)

+We used NEWTON's METHOD to be able to compute very complex functions. (ex. y=3x^5+1400x^4-55x^3+200, note: this is not an actual formula)

 Apply number of products (x) on AR and AC, and substract cost from revenue.